Six Kiwis make Forbes 30 Under 30 hot list

 After the Nelson brewery where they bottled their range closed on short notice last year, the sisters had just four weeks of stock and faced the prospect of going out of business.

 "We had to decide whether to pack up shop or leap forward," Florence Van Dyke explains.
-The sisters set about lining the roof with 30 solar panels that can produce more than16,000 KW of energy, installed bottling equipment designed in partnership with Massey University and Callaghan Innovation and expanded their range to include a sparkling coconut water range infused with roots and fruits.
+The sisters set about lining the roof with 30 solar panels that can produce more than16,000 KW of energy, installed bottling equipment designed in partnership with Massey University and Callaghan Innovation and expanded their range to include "Bottled by the Sun", a range of fresh pressed New Zealand fruit juices.

 • Ezekiel Raui, founder of TuKotahi ("Stand as One), a programme designed to tackle youth suicide and mental health issues through youth workshops where young people are given peer counselling services.